Convex-Dev/design/cad/019_assets/README.md

 - A non-fungible token (NFT)
 - A fungible token representing shares in a company
 - A fungible token representing units of derivative "put" contract

--
+### Asset Implementation

 Asset logic MUST be implemented by an Actor on Convex.
+This actor may be referred to as the "asset implementation".

 An asset MAY map one-to-one to an actor, however a single actor MAY implement multiple assets.
 This allowance is primarily for efficiency reasons: if many assets share the same on-chain logic, it makes sense for a single actor to implement them all rather than deploying new actors for each one.

+The use of an actor to provide the asset implementation is important for two reasons:

+- It allows for the development of new types of compatible assets: these simply need to provide a new implementation actor and they can be used according to the standard asset model, often without needing to change existing code.
+- Actors allow for trusted code execution and governance, providing assurance that digital assets will behave correctly and not present unacceptable security risks

 ### Quantities